Skip to main content

 • Provider name

 • For users with a connected wallet, an "only for me" toggle is available.
-This filter displays CCs where Providers have set your wallet address as the only possible staker
+This filter displays only the CCs where Providers have specifically set your wallet address as the sole allowed staker

 Capacity Commitment cards list fields

-• Capacity Commitment ID: A unique identifier for the CC with a hyperlink to the Fluence Explorer, offering detailed information such as a list of CUs
+• Capacity Commitment ID: A unique identifier for the CC, with a hyperlink to the Fluence Explorer for more details (including list of Compute Units)

-• Provider name: The name set by the Provider for public display.
-Use this to identify the Provider and find more details in both the Staking Application and Fluence Explorer
+• Provider name: The name publicly displayed by the Provider.
+You can use this to find more details in the Staking Application and in the Fluence Explorer

-• Staking duration: The maximum time your assets will be staked
+• Staking duration: The maximum time your assets will remain staked

-• Required collateral: The amount of FLT tokens needed to activate the CC
+• Required collateral: The amount of FLT tokens required to activate the CC

-• Expected APR: The projected annual percentage rate based on the target revenue per CU per epoch
+• Expected APR: The projected annual return based on target revenue per CU per epoch

 tip

-You can sort the list by clicking on any numeric field (following the provider name).
-This allows you to arrange the list in either descending or ascending order.
+You can sort the list by clicking on any numeric field (after the provider name).
+This allows you to order the list in ascending or descending order.

-Example of the Stake page list of CCs information cards collapsed.
+Example of the Stake page list of CCs displayed in collapsed card format.

 Individual Capacity Commitment extended card fields

-Clicking on an individual CC card expands it, revealing more detailed information about the Capacity Commitment and the Provider.
-This expanded view also allows you to stake for the CC.
+Clicking on a Capacity Commitment card expands it to show detailed information about the Commitment and its Provider.
+This expanded view also includes the option to stake.

 Commitment Information:

-• Created at: The date when the Provider created the CC
+• Created at: The date the Provider created the Capacity Commitment

-• Peer ID: The identifier of the Peer you're staking for.
-Find more information about this Peer in the CC explorer: explorer.fluence.dev/peer/<Peer ID>
+• Peer ID: The identifier of the Peer associated with the CC.

 Provider Information:

-• Provider lifetime: The duration since the Provider registered in the Network
+• Provider lifetime: How long the Provider has been registered on the network

 Stake button view

-• If you haven't connected your wallet to the application yet, you'll see a "Connect wallet" button.
+• If you haven't connected your wallet to the application, you'll see a "Connect wallet" button.
 The Stake button view for unauthenticated users

-• If you've connected your wallet and have a Fluence NFT, you're free to stake to any CC you like.
-However, if a provider has set exclusive staking rights for another address, the "Stake" button will be inactive.
-In that case, you need to choose another CC for staking.
-The Stake button view for authenticated users with a Fluence NFT, who cannot stake because the CC&#39;s provider has set exclusive staking rights for another address
+• If your wallet is connected but the Provider has set exclusive staking rights for another address, the "Stake" button will be disabled.
+In this case, choose a different CC for staking.
+The Stake button view for authenticated users who cannot stake because the CC&#39;s provider has set exclusive staking rights for another address

 Staked Capacity Commitments section